David Chipperfield: Career

 Until 2011, most of his major projects were on the continent of Europe, but in 2011 he opened two notable museum projects in Britain, the Turner Contemporary (2006–11) in Margate, and The Hepworth Wakefield in Wakefield.
 In 2013, he opened the Jumex Museum in Mexico City, and the extension of the Saint Louis Art Museum in the United States.
 His most remote project was the Museum of Naga, on a site in the desert 170 kilometers northeast of Khartoum in Sudan, a UNESCO World Heritage Site.
 He designed a structure to preserve the remains of two ancient temples and an artesian well, dating to 300 B.C.-300 A.D.
 The building, built of the local stone, blends into reddish mountains around it.

 In 2015, Chipperfield won a competition to redesign the modern and contemporary art wing of the Metropolitan Museum in New York City, which in 2017 was put on hold due to budget cuts.
 His first ground-up building in New York City, The Bryant, a thirty-three storey hotel and condominium project next to Bryant Park in Manhattan, was completed in 2021.

 In 2017, he and his associates were engaged in a multitude of major projects around the world; including new flagship stores for Bally and Valentino, the reconstruction of the U.S. Embassy in London; One Pancras Square, an office and commercial complex behind King's Cross Station in London, a project for the Shanghai Expo tower in China, a new Nobel Center headquarters for the Nobel Prize in Stockholm (later cancelled), a headquarters store for the online firm SSENSE in Montreal, the extension building for Kunsthaus Zurich, the Haus der Kunst cultural center in Munich, the completion of the headquarters of Amorepacific in Seoul, Korea, and a visitor centre and chapel complex for Inagawa Reien, a cemetery in Hyōgo Prefecture, Japan.

 Together with Arup, Chipperfield is the architect of the Arena Santa Giulia (also known as the PalaItalia), a 16,000-capacity arena in Milan, Italy which will host ice hockey events during the 2026 Winter Olympics and 2026 Winter Paralympics.
-In January of 2023, the National Archaeological Museum in Athens, Greece selected Chipperfield to design an extensive underground expansion, which will include a new entrance to the museum.
+In January 2023, the National Archaeological Museum in Athens, Greece selected Chipperfield to design an extensive underground expansion, which will include a new entrance to the museum.
 As of 2024, Chipperfield's other works in progress include a new parliamentary office building in Ottawa, Canada and an American headquarters for Rolex in New York City.

 Completion of Chipperfield's first project in the Southern Hemisphere is scheduled for 2025, partnering with Molonglo Group to design and build Canberra's Dairy Road development.